JaySingh79/Agentic-Recruiter/README.md

 - 🔍 Parses resume & job description
 - 🧠 Skill matching using semantic similarity
-- ❓ One-shot generation of 5 technical questions using GPT-4o-mini
+- ❓ Technical interview questions powered GPT-4o-mini(or any llm of your choice)
 - 🔁 Contextual follow-up questions based on candidate’s answers
 - 📝 Real-time feedback with hidden scoring (stored server-side)
 - 🗂️ Session memory using FastAPI (easily extendable to Redis)